pykale/transparentML/content/01-intro/ml-systems.md

 ### Exercises

-1. What are the main ingredients of an ML system?
+Q1.
+What are the main ingredients of an ML system?

-2. Weight and biases are the hyperparameters of a model.
+Q2.
+Weight and biases are the hyperparameters of a model.

     a.
 True

     b.
 False

-3. Which of the following are true?
+Q3.
+Which of the following are true?

     a.
 In regression, the loss function measures the difference between the predicted class label and the true class label.

     b.
 In dimension reduction, the loss function measures the difference between the predicted real number and the true real number.

     c.
 In clustering, the loss function measures the coherence and separation of clusters.

     d.
 In classification, the loss function measures the difference between the predicted class label and the true class label.

 Pricing apartments based on a real estate website.
 We have thousands of house descriptions with their price.
 Typically, an example of a house description is the following:
 “Great for entertaining: spacious, updated 2 bedroom, 1 bathroom apartment in Lakeview, 97630.
 The house will be available from May 1st.
 Close to nightlife with a private backyard.
 Price ~$1,000,000.”
 We are interested in predicting house prices from their description.
 One potential use case for this would be, as a buyer, finding cheap houses compared to their market value.

-4. What kind of problem is it?
+Q4.
+What kind of problem is it?

     a. a supervised problem

     b. an unsupervised problem

     c. a classification problem

     d. a regression problem

     e. a clustering problem

     f. a dimensionality reduction problem

    Select all answers that apply

-5. What are the features?
+Q5.
+What are the features?

     a. the number of rooms might be a feature

     b. the postcode of the house might be a feature

     c. the price of the house might be a feature

    Select all answers that apply

-6. What is the target variable?
+Q6.
+What is the target variable?

     a. the full-text description is the target

     b. the price of the house is the target

     c. only house descriptions with no price mentioned are the target

    Select a single answer

-7. What is a record (a sample)?
+Q7.
+What is a record (a sample)?

     a. each house description is a record

     b. each house price is a record

     c. each kind of description (as the house size) is a record

    Select a single answer